Optimization

 Legal searches have always been driven by questions.
 Nobody searches for legal help the way they'd search for shoes on Amazon.
 They ask things like "How long do I have to file a lawsuit after a car accident in Texas?" or "What should I do if the insurance company denied my claim?"
 These are conversational, high-intent queries, and they're exactly what AI answer engines were built to handle.

-The number of platforms delivering these answers keeps growing.
 Google's AI Overviews now sit above traditional search results for a large share of legal queries, pulling information from multiple sources and summarizing it before anyone scrolls to a blue link.
 ChatGPT handles millions of legal questions every day.
 Perplexity shows its sources with every answer, directly linking to the pages it pulls from.
 Claude and Gemini both handle complex, multi-step legal questions with long-form, nuanced responses.
 Every one of these platforms is a surface where your firm either shows up or gets left out entirely.

 The early movers have an advantage here, and that advantage compounds.
 Once an AI platform cites your content and the response performs well for users, the association sticks.
 That platform becomes more likely to pull from your content again on related topics.
 We call this information asymmetry: the firms building AI authority now are making it harder for everyone else to catch up later.